6 Drawing Maps

 And there we go!

-8.6 When NOT to draw a map
+6.6 When NOT to draw a map

 The first question you should ask yourself when making a data visualization is: what do I want to show?
 If you want to show the spatial distribution of a variable (how some quantity differs across geographical locations) a map may be a good visualization choice.
-But, if you want to show other kinds of distributions, like how opinions on issues differ between Republicans and Democrats or how support for democratic institutions has changed over time, a map may be a poor choice.
+If you want to show other kinds of distributions, like how opinions on issues differ between Republicans and Democrats or how support for democratic institutions has changed over time, a map may be a poor choice.
+A good rule of thumb is to consider whether you want to show a distribution or a relationship.
+If the former, a map might make sense as long as your data belong to distinct geographic units.
+If the latter, a scatter plot, box plot, column plot, etc. might be a better option.